 In his observations of building–sometimes for hours at a time–Fleisher gained a newfound appreciation for “the beauty and intricate nature” of construction.
 With multiple trades working in the same area, all the pieces operate in tandem, like a finely tuned machine, to prevent injury, improve efficiency and successfully deliver a project.

 In his photography, Fleisher has always believed in building a series of work that tells a story until it’s finished.
 When the hospital opened this year, Fleisher admitted it feels bittersweet to leave the jobsite and the friends he has made there.
 It is rare for a construction site to be professionally captured in such chronologic detail as Fleisher has, by faithfully arriving once a week, every week, for the past three years–with the same dedication and drive he used to create the high-risk infant follow-up program at the very same hospital many years ago.

 Fleisher doesn’t think he’ll photograph another construction project, or hospital project after Lucile Packard Children’s Hospital Stanford.

 “This project has been a once in a lifetime opportunity for me.
 The layers of personal meaning that this hospital has for me, where my life and career were for many years, could never be repeated anywhere else,” he said.
 “I hope that I’ve contributed to documenting the history of the great things that have, and will, be built here.”

 Unlike his other photo series that tell a story until it’s finished, Fleisher’s photos of the hospital actually do the opposite.
-His photos tell the story of the new Lucile Packard Children’s Hospital Stanford rising from the ground up, and even when the building is finished, its story won’t be.
+His photos tell the story of the new Lucile Packard Children’s Hospital Stanford rising from the ground up, and even though the building is finished, its story is not.